kavyaparthiban-ship-it/demo/README.md

 My rolemodel is my parents because they work hard , they sacrifices many things to see happiness in my face.
 Their happiness is to see their daughter sucessful.
 My father is working day and night without sleep to earn money but he spends everything for his family not for him.
-# To faculty
+#to faculty
 As already mentioned above my aim is to start a company but i does not know how to achieve it .
 I wanted to know about it.
 I also wish to enhance my coding skills and i am ready to work towards it.
 The way you teach is easy to undestand and nice.